 Opposition to the Formation of the NHS

-Bevan’s stated ambition was to build a health service based on four principles: one that is free at point is use, available to everyone who needed it, paid for out of general taxation, and used responsibly.
+Bevan’s stated ambition was to build a health service based on four principles: one that is free at point of use, available to everyone who needed it, paid for out of general taxation, and used responsibly.

 This all seems very reasonable now, these four principals having been long established and accepted, but at the time the proposal was highly controversial.
 Bevan faced bureaucracy, inadequate funding and angry opposition by the Conservative Party and the British Medical Association (BMA).
 There was even division within the Labour Party itself.

 Bevan became very embittered, particularly by the Conservative Party’s opposition, but was undeterred and fought on for his cause.
 He eventually won the support of the medical profession by allowing the consultants to both work inside the NHS and treat their lucrative private patients at the same time.
 He famously described this as having bought the support of the consultants by “stuffing their mouths with gold.”